agrptec/curriculum/output/Alan_Gabriel_Romero_Pacheco_CV.md

 - Feb 2023 – present
 - We have a subscription-based platform integrating computer vision for occupancy, trajectories, and activities, using existing surveillance cameras.
 The platform also incorporates custom environmental sensors, and we are developing a multimodal sensor (radar + vision) for analyzing urban space usage.
 With a TRL 4, our project aims to create healthy, sustainable, and successful urban spaces, with a growth projection as a startup, having already participated in incubators.
+- Acceleration funding - Coramino Acceleration Funding from Jose Cuervo Foundation
+- Credits funding - AI for Good Open Call from Microsoft

 ## Traffic Conflict Analysis

 - Apr 2024 – Aug 2024
-- Developed a web platform for traffic conflict analysis, it involves the training of obb detectors and bird eye mapping to extract trajectories of vehicles
+- Free tool to identify traffic conflicts through the analysis of videos captured by cameras installed at road intersections
 - The platform is made open-source, this is the [web page](https://tca.mexico.itdp.org/) and this is the [repository](https://github.com/ITDPmx/traffic-conflicts-analysis)
+- Collaboration project funding from ITDP Mexico and FIA Foundation

 ## Speckle Tracking Algorithm using Deep Learning.